cap-lab/jedi/README.md

 ## Prerequisite
 We use the forked version of tkDNN [1] since the original tkDNN library does not support the pipelining.
-So, please install the forked tkDNN on the [here](https://drive.google.com/file/d/1z_FXrien2twAH9Ic76Ep4pBfL4EsiUaq/view?usp=sharing, "tkdnn link")
+So, please install the forked tkDNN on the [here](https://drive.google.com/file/d/1z_FXrien2twAH9Ic76Ep4pBfL4EsiUaq/view?usp=sharing, "tkdnn link").
 The installation guide of the forked tkDNN is on the compressed file.

 ## Build